citusdata/citus_docs/admin_guide/upgrading_citus.rst

 On Worker Nodes
 ---------------

-1. Install Citus 6.0 onto existing PostgreSQL 9.5 server as outlined in :ref:`major_minor_upgrade`.
-2. Stop the old and new servers.
+1. Stop the old and new servers.
-3. Check upgrade compatibility to PostgreSQL 9.6.
+2. Check upgrade compatibility to PostgreSQL 10.0.

   .. code-block:: bash